 4.8 Spare Parts

-All of the necessary components to upgrade or repair the Model GF868 flowmeter are readily available from GE.
-As a convenient reference, some of the more common spare parts are listed in Table 5.
+All of the necessary components to upgrade or repair the Model GM868 flowmeter are readily available from the factory.
+As a convenient reference, some of the more common spare parts are listed in Table 5 below.